chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 msg="resource=collector-requests cur=960 max=960: Resource limit exceeded" grpc_port=2001 hostname=127.0.0.1 https_port=2000 null_backend_socket=/hab/svc/automate-gateway/var/null_backend.sock
 ```

 The rate limiter controls how many data collector requests are processed concurrently.
-If you experience "Resource limit exceeded" errors, you can increase the number of concurrent requests to handle more load but be aware that this will increase CPU and memory consumption.
+If you experience "Resource limit exceeded" errors, you can increase the number of concurrent requests to handle more load, but be aware that this will increase CPU and memory consumption.

 Example Configuration: